Your most popular EOFY questions, answered

-Q. How can I claim for my car?
+Q. What can I do to claim my vehicle?

-A small business loan can be a helpful option.
+A small business loan can be a useful alternative.

-Q. How much tax will I have to pay?
+Q. What amount of tax will I have to pay?

 Q. Do I require a stocktake?